russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/platform-comparison.md

   - Mainframe data access
   - Industry-specific systems

-### Power Platform Integration
+### Microsoft 365 Copilot Integration
-- **Microsoft 365**: Deep integration with productivity and collaboration tools.
+- **Microsoft 365 apps**: Native integration with Word, Excel, Outlook, Teams, and PowerPoint.
-  - Outlook workflow automation
+  - Content and data automation within each app
-  - Teams process integration
+  - Meeting and collaboration support in Teams
-  - SharePoint form processing
-  - OneDrive file handling
+  - Email and calendar management in Outlook
+  - Document summarization and insights in Word and Excel

-- **Dynamics 365**: Extend CRM and ERP capabilities with custom functionality.
+- **Copilot Studio**: Extend Copilot with custom conversational workflows and integrations.
+  - Advanced workflow automation
-  - Custom entity processing
+  - Custom knowledge and data source integration
-  - Enhanced business logic
-  - Extended user interfaces
-  - Specialized reporting

-- **Custom connectors**: Connect to virtually any system with custom connector development.
+- **SharePoint and OneDrive**: Access and summarize organizational documents and knowledge.
+  - Document search and retrieval
-  - Legacy system integration
+  - Knowledge base integration
-  - Third-party SaaS connections
-  - Industry-specific solutions
-  - Proprietary system access

-- **Enterprise systems**: Link core business processes across organizational boundaries.
+- **Enterprise systems**: Integrate with business applications via connectors and plugins.
-  - Cross-departmental workflows
-  - System-to-system orchestration
+  - Data retrieval and updates
-  - End-to-end process automation
+  - Task automation across systems
-  - Multi-system data synchronization

 ## Technical Requirements